-XV.
+XVI.
 Unsportsmanlike Conduct

-- 1. If the field monitor or referee witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped, and the player will be ejected from the game.
+- 1. If the field monitor or referee witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
 The decision is made at the referee's discretion.
 No appeals will be considered.
-FOUL PLAY WILL NOT BE TOLERATED! - Offensive or confrontational language is NOT allowed.
+FOUL PLAY WILL NOT BE TOLERATED! - 2.
+Offensive or confrontational language is NOT allowed.
 Officials have the right to determine offensive language.
 If offensive or confrontational language occurs, the officials will determine if a warning or immediate ejection is warranted. - 3.
 Players may not physically or verbally abuse any opponent, coach or official. - 4.
-Ball-carriers MUST make an effort to avoid defenders with an established position. - Defenders must give free releases off the line of scrimmage to offensive players and are not allowed to run through the ball-carrier when pulling flags.
-ROUGH PLAY WILL NOT BE TOLERATED - 6.
-Fans must also adhere to good sportsmanship as well: - a.
-Yell to cheer on your players, not to harass officials or other teams. - b.
+Ball-carriers MUST make an effort to avoid defenders with an established position. - 5.
+Defenders must give free releases off the line of scrimmage to offensive players and are not allowed to run through the ball-carrier when pulling flags.

+ROUGH PLAY WILL NOT BE TOLERATED

+- 6. Fans must also adhere to good sportsmanship as well: - a.
+Yell to cheer on your players, not to harass officials or otherteams. - b.
 Keep comments clean and profanity free. - c.
 Compliment ALL players, not just one child or team. - 7.
-Fans are required to keep fields safe and kids friendly: - a.
-Keep younger kids and equipment such as coolers, chairs and tents a minimum of 10 yards off the field in the end zone area. - b.
-Stay in the end zone area, not between fields. - c.
+Fans are required to keep fields safe and kids friendly and adhere to league requirements for seating: - Keep younger kids and equipment such as coolers, chairs, and tents in the designated fan area. - b.
 Dispose of ALL trash in designated trash cans. - 8.
 Unsportsmanlike conduct penalties: - a.
 Defense + 10 yards from line of scrimmage and automatic first down - b.
 Offense 10 yards from line of scrimmage and loss of down i.
 General

-XVI.
+XVII.
 Penalties

 - 1. The referee will call all penalties. - 2.
 Referees determine incidental contact that may result from normal run of play. - 3.
 All penalties will be assessed from the line of scrimmage, except as noted.
 (Spot fouls) - 4.
 Only the team captain or head coach may ask the referee questions about rule clarification and interpretations.
 Players may not question calls. - 5.
 Games or halves may not end on a defensive penalty unless the offense declines it. - 6.
 Penalties are assessed live ball then dead ball.
 Live ball penalties must be assessed before play is considered complete. - 7.
-Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than half the distance to the goal. - 8.
-Spot fouls in end zone: Defensive (Ball on one-yard line, first down)/Offensive (Safety)
+Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than half the distance to the goal. - Spot fouls in end zone: Defensive (Ball on one-yard line, first down)/Offensive (Safety)